brandoconnor/aws_see_spots_run/README.md

 ## Platforms

-* Tested on Amazon Linux
+* Tested on Amazon Linux with Chef 11.12.8

 ## Attributes
 - `node['AWS_see_spots_run']['spot_request_killer_interval']` - sets the interval (in minutes) to run the spot request killer